 Like the look of one of the 'Tourism' templates but don't work in the tourism industry?
 Use it to sell your products instead!
 The world is your oyster.
 These templates are basically a jumping-off point.
 The goal is to make them yours.

-Your new presentation will appear at the bottom of your showcase list (it may take a few minutes to finish generating).
-The presentation will be called 'Untitled Showcase' until you rename it.
+Your new presentation will appear at the bottom of your presentation list (it may take a few minutes to finish generating).
+The presentation will be called 'Untitled presentation' until you rename it.
 Click the name or 'Edit' to start customizing your template.

 Adding or Removing Images